Facebook Logo

 FaceMash Logo 2003-2004

-The year preceding the final emergence of the unique platform, which had no analogs, was called FACEMASH.
+The year preceding the unique platform’s final emergence, which had no analogs, was called FACEMASH.
 This resource served as the impetus for creating the first logo.
-The word was written in white uppercase font and placed in an elongated red rectangle.
+The word was written in white uppercase letters and set within an elongated red rectangle.

 2004 – 2005